scpederzani/2020-MPI-RMarkdown-course-page/index.md

 * Intro to RMarkdown and the RMarkdown workflow ([Reference](intro_1.md))
 * RMarkdown document structure and setting up documents
-* Code chunks, chunk options
+* Code chunks, chunk options, inline code
 * Figures and tables
 * Export formats
 * Basic formatting using latex and docx functionality